fmay/css1/.guides/content/Funkier-text-f209.md

 Here are some tips and clues

 - Try just bold first before you do all 3.
 This way you can be sure you have understood the idea first.

 - The tag for bold is `<b>`
 - The tag for underlined is `<u>`
 - The tag for italic is `<i>`

-**Important** : you need opening and closing tags for all these.
-Try and see what happens if you don't.

 **Also imporant** : after you've made your changes, press the Reload Preview button.